 The house later became the Stranahans’ private residence.
 You can learn more about the family on the compulsory guided tour through the small museum.
-Don’t forget to take pictures of the house’s stunning riverfront location!
+Plus, the house itself is pretty picturesque!

 It’s hard not to love an antique car and there’s plenty of that sentiment going around at the Antique Car Museum.

 The museum focuses on cars produced by the Packard Motor Company and is designed to resemble a Packard showroom — there are over 20 pre-war models.

 There’s also a gallery devoted to individual car parts like gear shifters and hood ornaments.
 This exhibition is an eye-opening introduction to the ways in which technology has changed and consumer tastes have shifted.

 - Address: 1527 SW 1st Ave, Fort Lauderdale, FL 33315, United States

 Unlock the The Broke Backpacker’s GREATEST Travel Secrets

 Sign up for The Broke Backpacker Newsletter to receive weekly tips on how to travel on a budget + a FREE copy of The Backpacker Bible!